alto-wg/rechater/automation.md

 ## Proposed paragraph

-Best practice documentation and extension of ALTO for operation automation.
-Operating an ALTO server can be complex, and the automation of the operations of the ALTO services can be highly valuable.
-Although the working group has proposed a best practice document (i.e., RFC7971) to talk about deployment considerations including the operation automation, newer ALTO protocol extensions (e.g., the incremental update mechanism, cost calendar, unified properties, and path vector) and newer use cases (e.g., ZSM closed-loop automation, mobile edge computing) require additional considerations including but not limited to decisions on the set of information resources (e.g., what metrics, how they are divided into multiple entries) exposed in the information resource directory (IRD), population (may be proactive and reactive) of the content of the services (e.g., pull the backend, or trigger just-in-time measurements), and aggregation/processing of the collected information to give clients the proper response.
-Furthermore, newer ALTO services may populate the response dynamically and reactively, that requests more communications with applications to better predict/decide which low-level information (e.g., INT) should be collected/measured, and which intermediate information (e.g., end-to-end path cache) should be precomputed.
+Documentation of best practices and extension of ALTO for facilitating operational automation tasks.
+Although the working group has proposed a best practice document (i.e., RFC7971) about deployment considerations, newer ALTO protocol extensions (e.g., the incremental update mechanism, cost calendar, unified properties, and path vector) and newer use cases (e.g., ZSM closed-loop automation, mobile edge computing) require additional considerations.
+Those include, e.g., decisions on information resources exposed in the information resource directory (IRD), notification of changes either in proactive or reactive mode, or aggregation/processing of the collected information according to the clients’ requests, for mentioning just a few.
+Furthermore, newer ALTO services may require more interaction with applications to better predict/decide which low-level information should be collected/measured, and which aggregated information should be precomputed.
-The working group will (1) investigate the best practices in ALTO operations automation to support newer ALTO protocol extensions and use cases; (2) propose a new protocol extension to allow applications to subscribe demands including interested flows and related resources.
+The working group will (1) investigate the best practices in ALTO operations automation, including the support of newer ALTO protocol extensions and use cases; (2) propose new protocol extensions to allow applications to better express needs about interested flows and related resources.

 ## Basic Issue